 The Golden Temple – Jewel of Newar Buddhist Culture

 No Patan Heritage Tour is complete without a visit to the Golden Temple (Hiranya Varna Mahavihar).
 This 12th-century Buddhist monastery is one of Patan’s most famous landmarks, renowned for its golden facade, intricate wood and metal carvings, and stunning three-tiered pagoda design.
-Still an active religious site, the temple houses sacred images of Buddha and Avalokiteshvara, offering both spiritual depth and architectural splendor.
+Moreover, as an active religious site, the temple houses sacred images of Buddha and Avalokiteshvara, offering both spiritual depth and architectural splendor.

 Kumbeshwar Temple – A Sacred Five-story Pagoda Temple